-2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities.
+19 2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities.

-- 9 Beltways Beltways as designated by the County shall not be less than 300 feet wide. - 10 Arterials State highways and county arterials as defined in the LDC shall not be less than 100 feet wide. - 12 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - Local streets Local streets including temporary cul-de-sacs, shall be 50 feet if curb and qutter are utilized, or 66 feet if roadside swales are utilized.
+20 Beltways - Beltways as designated by the County shall not be less than 300 feet wide.

+21 Arterials - State highways and county arterials as defined in the LDC shall not be less than
-Turning circles - Turning circles (permanent) at the end of cul-de-sacs or dead-end street shall have a right-of-way 100 feet in diameter.

-- Easements Easements for utilities, where required, shall be at least ten feet wide, and where practical shall be centered on rear or side lot lines. - Alleys Alleys normally shall not be platted within subdivisions.
-However, where they are acceptable to the overall development of a subdivision by the county engineer, they shall be platted to a width of not less than 20 feet or more than 30 feet.

-Drainage easement - Drainage easements must contain underground piping and shall be platted to a width sufficient to accommodate the projected pipe sizes, and shown on the recorded plat but in no case shall such easement be less than 15 feet in width unless a variance is approved by the County Engineer.

-Drainage right-of-ways - Open ditches and drainage swales must be constructed within public dedicated or deeded right-of-way with a minimum width of 15 feet and shown on the recorded plat unless a variance is approved by the County Engineer.
+- 22 100 feet wide. - 23 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - 24 Local streets Local streets, including temporary cul-de-sacs, for curb and gutter sections, - shall be 50 feet with an additional five feet public utility easement along each side of Right-ofway, or 66 feet if roadside swales are utilized. - 27 Turning circles Turning circles (permanent) at the end of cul-de-sacs or dead-end street - shall have a right-of-way of 100 feet in diameter with a ten foot utility easement. - 29 Utility Easements Widths shall be according to utility providers easement requirements. - 30 Alleys Alleys normally shall not be platted within subdivisions.
+However, where they are - 31 acceptable to the overall development of a subdivision by the county engineer, they shall be 32 platted to a width of not less than 20 feet or more than 30 feet. - 33 Drainage easement Drainage easements for conveyance systems must contain - 34 underground piping or swale in accordance with DSM 1-1.5(c)9 and shall be platted to a - 35 width sufficient to accommodate the projected pipe sizes, and shown on the recorded plat but - in no case shall such easement be less than 15 feet in width unless an exception is approved - 37 by the County Engineer or designee. - 38 Drainage right-of-ways Open ditches and drainage swales for conveyance systems must be - 39 constructed within public dedicated or deeded right-of-way with a minimum width of 15 feet - 40 and shown on the recorded plat unless an exception is approved by the County Engineer or - 41 designee.

-2-1.2 Minimum pavement widths
+1 2-1.2 Minimum pavement widths

-- The portion of pavement required to be installed at the developer's expense is set forth below.
-As a condition of approval of new subdivisions on roadways which do not conform to county standards, the developer may be required to improve the portion of said road which - 36 adjoins, provides access to or is within the proposed subdivision.
-Improvements may include - installation of turning lanes, increased pavement widths, installation of drainage facilities, - 38 paving or dirt roads, etc.
+The portion of pavement required to be installed at the developer's expense is set forth below.
+As a condition of approval of new subdivisions on roadways which do not conform to county standards, the developer may be required to improve the portion of said road which adjoins, provides access to or is within the proposed subdivision.
+Improvements may include installation of turning lanes, increased pavement widths, installation of drainage facilities, paving or dirt roads, etc.

-(a Streets
+9 (a Streets

-- 1. All proposed collector roads shall be 24 feet wide as measured from edge of pavement to edge of pavement. - 2.
-All proposed residential roads will be 24 feet in clearance:

-- a.
-With curb and gutter as measured from gutterline. b.
-With ribbon curb - as measured from back edge of ribbon curb. - c.
-Or as measured from edge of asphalt to edge of asphalt.

-3. If soil and topographic conditions and impervious areas indicate that no drainage problems will be created or aggravated, the curb and gutter requirements may be waived, and substituted with ribbon curb (or improved shoulders, four feet wide, or other stabilization methods may be used) and swales as approved by the County Engineer.
+- All proposed collector roads shall be 24 feet wide as measured from edge of pavement to edge of pavement. - 12 2.
+All proposed residential roads will be 24 feet in clearance: - a.
+With curb and gutter as measured from gutterline. - b.
+With ribbon curb as measured from back edge of ribbon curb. - c.
+Or as measured from edge of asphalt to edge of asphalt. - If soil and topographic conditions and impervious areas indicate that no drainage problems will be created or aggravated, the curb and gutter requirements may be waived, and substituted with ribbon curb (or improved shoulders, four feet wide, or other stabilization methods may be used) and swales as approved by the County Engineer.
 The determination of whether drainage problems shall be created or aggravated will be made by the developer's registered professional engineer, subject to approval of the county engineer.

-(b) Turning circles
+23 (b) Turning circles